-UPDATE: The call for researchers is open again and we aim to receive applications to conduct research in the following countries: Finland, Luxembourg, Norway and Sweden.
-Applicants are asked to submit this Form by March 8, 2021.
+UPDATE: The call for researchers is open again and we aim to receive applications to conduct research in the following countries: Czech Republic, Luxembourg, and the UK.
+Applicants are asked to send their CV to firstname.lastname@example.org.

 Access Info Europe is currently seeking independent, country-level researchers for several European countries to act as national researchers for the first edition of the Global Data Barometer (2020–2021).

 The call is open both for individual researchers as well as independent civil society and research organisations with knowledge on the following countries: Austria, Belgium, Czechia, Denmark, Estonia, Finland, France, Germany, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Norway, Poland, Portugal, Spain, Sweden, Switzerland and United Kingdom.